 Capella plans to deploy a fleet of small radar satellites to provide regularly-updated imagery to the U.S. government and commercial customers.
 Capella is building and launching an initial block of seven "Whitney-class" satellites to provide high-resolution, radar imagery.
 Sequoia, the first of the group launched in August 2020.
-Two more Whitney satellites are expected to launch on a SpaceX rideshare mission into a polar sun-synchronous orbit later in 2020.
+Two more Whitney satellites were launched on a SpaceX rideshare mission into a polar sun-synchronous orbit on 24 January 2021, and a further two are due to launch soon.
 After the seven Whitney-class satellites, Capella will assess demand to determine how many more satellites to launch.

-Highest paying job titles at Capella Space include Software Engineer, Avionics Engineer, and Senior Full Stack Software Engineer
+Highest paying job titles at Capella Space include Software Engineer, Electrical Engineering Manager, and Business Development Director